 Type of TPMS tool required for TPMS light OFF

-VT56 and VT46 TPMS SCAN TOOL with OBDII module includes Sync ID technology for software versions DA1-32-12 and higher for bonus OBD relearn.
+VT56 and VT46 TPMS SCAN TOOL with OBDII module include Sync ID technology for software versions DA1-32-12 and higher for bonus OBD relearn.

 NOTICE: If the TPMS warning lamp remains ON, then drive for 20 min

-LEARN HOW TO PROCEED AN OBD RELEARN ON A RENAULT MEGANE 4
+LEARN HOW TO PROCEED AN OBD RELEARN ON AN OPEL CORSA E/VAN

 TPMS light stays “solid” after driving and successful transfer